 When you apply for a Saïd Foundation Scholarship you will not need to hold a confirmed offer of a university place but you will be expected to provide proof that you have applied for your chosen course(s).
 You will need to either provide the university application/ID numbers or copies of any offer letters you have received.

-If your chosen university will not accept course applications before 1 November 2018 then you can still apply for a Saïd Foundation Scholarship.
+If your chosen university will not accept course applications before 1 November 2019 then you can still apply for a Saïd Foundation scholarship.
 In the Study Plans section of the scholarship application form, candidates should enter course not currently open for applications in the application ID box.